nix-community/nix4nvchad/README.md

 # Usage

-Whichever method you choose, after installation you'll probably want to run `NvChad` Using the `nvim` wrapper executable it will be automatically available in your `$PATH` You can also launch through the application manager (rofi, wofi, etc) The package comes with `nvim.desktop`
+Whichever method you choose, after installation you'll probably want to run `NvChad`.
+Using the `nvim` wrapper executable it will be automatically available in your `$PATH`.
+You can also launch through the application manager (rofi, wofi, etc).
+The package comes with `nvim.desktop`.

 If you are not using the HM module or have disabled `hm-activation`:
 - `NvChad` expects `~/.config/nvim/init.lua` to be available at startup